threshold-network/website/src/content/pages/ecosystem/index.md

       variant: EXTERNAL_OUTLINE
   - image: /images/discourse-resources.svg
     title: Governance Forum
-    description: Get involved in the discussions that are shaping the future of cryptography in the web3.
+    description: Get involved in the discussions that are shaping the future of the Threshold ecosystem.
     buttons:
     - label: Learn More
       url: https://forum.threshold.network/